cchitsiang/awesome-stars/topics.md

 - [microsoft/fast](https://github.com/microsoft/fast) - The adaptive interface system for modern web experiences.
 - [TowhidKashem/snapchat-clone](https://github.com/TowhidKashem/snapchat-clone) - 👻 A Snapchat clone built with React and Redux.
 Written in Typescript.
 Styled with SASS.
 Tested with Cypress, Jest and Enzyme.
 Linted with Eslint and formatted with Prettier!
 - [mikro-orm/mikro-orm](https://github.com/mikro-orm/mikro-orm) - TypeScript ORM for Node.js based on Data Mapper, Unit of Work and Identity Map patterns.
 Supports MongoDB, MySQL, MariaDB, PostgreSQL and SQLite databases.
-- [ts-essentials/ts-essentials](https://github.com/ts-essentials/ts-essentials) - All basic TypeScript types in one place 🤙
+- [ts-essentials/ts-essentials](https://github.com/ts-essentials/ts-essentials) - All essential TypeScript types in one place 🤙
 - [odavid/typeorm-transactional-cls-hooked](https://github.com/odavid/typeorm-transactional-cls-hooked) - A Transactional Method Decorator for typeorm that uses cls-hooked to handle and propagate transactions between different repositories and service methods.
 Inpired by Spring Trasnactional Annotation an
 - [nestjsx/nestjs-braintree](https://github.com/nestjsx/nestjs-braintree) - A module for braintree reoccurring payments and transactions :credit_card:
 - [rucken/core-nestjs](https://github.com/rucken/core-nestjs) - A simple application demonstrating the basic usage of permissions with NestJS (JWT, Passport, Facebook, Google+, User, Group, Permission)